MaksoN12340987/HW_OOP_Andrianov_M/README.md

 Has methods:
     add_product - adds a new list of products to a protected variable products - prints a list of products to the console

+#### Update 15.2
+Magic methods have been added to classes to allow calling an instance of the class, as well as the __str__ method to display information about the contents of the instance.

+#### Update 16.1
+Smartphone & LawnGrass сhild Classes have been added to create instances of products in the "Smartphones" and "Lawn Grass" categories.

 ## Testing